AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/ai-buddy.md

 The AI Assistant (Beta) for learners helps them quickly find answers from the assigned learning content without browsing through entire courses.
 You can ask questions in plain language and receive accurate, focused responses with source links to the relevant course content.

+>[!IMPORTANT]
+>
+>Learner AI Assistant is currently in Beta and is being released through a phased rollout.
+Access may vary by user.

 ## What is the AI Assistant?

 AI Assistant is a GenAI-powered chat companion in Adobe Learning Manager that delivers quick, accurate answers to learner questions using the trusted learning content available to them in Adobe Learning Manager.
 It also includes citations, so learners always know the source of the information.